jee-gamer/should-I-go-exercise-today/README.md

 | `precip_mm`   | float      | No   | None                |                 |
 | `PM25`        | float      | No   | None                |                 |

-Here’s a new section for the README to match your project setup and model purpose:

 ---

 ## 🧠 Prediction Model

 This project includes a basic prediction model that estimates the number of people based on weather conditions such as temperature, humidity, precipitation, and PM2.5 levels.
-While the model may not provide highly accurate results due to data limitations and environmental complexity, it offers a useful approximation to support decision-making.
+While the model may not provide highly accurate results due to data limitations, it offers a useful approximation to support decision-making.

 The model is trained using python sklearn library in **Google Colab**